cezarykluczynski/stapi/README.md

 Gradle is used for building.
 If you do not plan on development, you can use Gradle Wrapper:

-Edit server/src/main/resources/application.properties so that bliki.sourceUrl points to your MediaWiki's api.php.
+Edit server/src/main/resources/application.properties so that source.mediaWiki.memoryAlpha points to your MediaWiki's api.php.

 ```sh
 ./gradlew bootRun